Attractions & Things to Do in Chania

 Its collection includes excavation findings of the broader area, while a visit helps towards the construction of an image of the local history.

-The main church that during the centuries has been identified with the life and the history of the city, is housed in a structure of 1860.
+The main church of Chania that during the centuries has accompanied the life and the history of the city, while it is hosted in a structure of 1860.

 With a remarkable collection of 700 paintings and engravings, it plays an important role in the cultural life of the city of Chania.